scoshtin/entity-decorators/README.md

 * `Optional` - will allow populated, `null`, or `undefined` values.
 * `Description` - provide notes to the swagger generator - shows up on swagger UI.
 * `Enumeration` - provide a finite set of allowed values.
-* `SubObject` - used to define to descend into and extract decorators from a sub objects.
 * `Scope` - define scopes which are groups of properties. e.g. public, private, etc.

 ### Strings